 Retinyl Palmitate > Retinol > Retinaldehyde > Retinoic Acid

-It’s unclear how much of the active ingredient gets lost during the conversion process.
+It’s unclear how much retinoic acid gets lost during the conversion process.

-While retinaldehyde is a more difficult active ingredient to find in over the counter beauty products, it’s the most desirable for a couple of reasons.
-(You might also see it listed as “retinal.”)
+While retinaldehyde is a more difficult active ingredient to find in over the counter beauty products (sometimes listed as retinal), it’s the most desirable for a couple of reasons.
 It’s not only the strongest of the three “relatives” of retinoic acid; it’s been shown to hold its own against photo-aging (when .05% was compared to .05% retinoic acid in clinical studies).
 It also did this without any of the irritation that comes with retinoic acid.

-Retinaldehyde is also the best over the counter choice for those who struggle with acne as it exhibits antibacterial activity against several strains of acne bacteria!
-And since it’s less irritating than prescription retinoids, it’s ideal for use with other actives that can help clear acne such as a BHA.
+Retinaldehyde is also the best non-prescription choice for those who struggle with acne as it exhibits antibacterial activity against several strains of acne bacteria.
+And since it’s gentler than prescription retinoids, it’s ideal for use with other actives that can help clear acne such as a BHA.

 You’ll find countless products containing retinol over the counter.
 These are just a few examples.

 Products containing retinyl palmitate may be moisturizing but are likely too weak to provide a noticeable benefit regarding anti-aging.
 Pay attention to ingredients lists because sometimes products will claim to contain “retinol” when they actually contain retinyl palmitate.